-My story and interest in Infectious disease research begins with Makerere University, Uganda where I graduated as a Biochemistry major and immediately joined Dr. Lali Ferdinand’s laboratory to investigate the pathogenesis of Buruli ulcer disease.
-This work opened my eyes to a new horizon of host – pathogen interaction and its importance in the disease process.
-To have a better understanding of this phenomenon I joined the Free University of Brussels, Belgium for Master of Science in Molecular biology with a focus on mechanisms of disease in humans.
+Dr. Sabiit's story and interest in Infectious disease research begins with Makerere University, Uganda where he graduated as a Biochemistry major and immediately joined Dr. Lali Ferdinand’s laboratory to investigate the pathogenesis of Buruli ulcer disease.
+This work opened the new horizon of host – pathogen interaction and its importance in the disease process.
+To have a better understanding of this phenomenon he joined the Free University of Brussels, Belgium for Master of Science in Molecular biology with a focus on mechanisms of disease in humans.

-Shortly after my graduation I joined the University of Antwerp’s Medical microbiology laboratory to evaluate commercially available molecular diagnostics for accurate detection of Methicillin resistant Staphlococcus aureus (MRSA) and Vancomycin resistant enterococci (VRE) for which the most accurate diagnostic was recommended for use in the Europe-wide clinical trials on combating antimicrobial resistance within communities and Hospitals.
+Shortly after graduation he joined the University of Antwerp’s Medical microbiology laboratory where he evaluated commercially available molecular diagnostics for accurate detection of Methicillin resistant Staphlococcus aureus (MRSA) and Vancomycin resistant enterococci (VRE) and recommended he most accurate diagnostic for use in the Europe-wide clinical trials combating antimicrobial resistance within communities and Hospitals.

-Building on this great experience I joined Prof. Robin C. May laboratory at University of Birmingham UK for doctoral research on mechanisms of brain infection in Cryptococcosis, the knowledge and experience that has formed the basis of my recent work at St. Georges University of London, investigating pathogenicity markers of poor clinical outcome in HIV-associated Cryptococcal meningitis.
+Building on this great experience he joined Prof. Robin C. May laboratory at University of Birmingham UK for doctoral research on mechanisms of brain infection in cryptococcosis followed by a postdoctoral stint at St. Georges University of London, investigating pathogenicity markers of poor clinical outcome in HIV-associated cryptococcal meningitis.